aosabook/500lines/template-engine/chapter.md

 extend) to add them to the result.
 Then the buffered list is cleared so more strings can be buffered.

+The rest of the compiling code will add lines to the function by appending them to `buffered`, and eventually calling `flush_output` to write them to the CodeBuilder.

 As we parse control structures, we want to check that they are properly nested.
 The `ops_stack` list is a simple stack of strings: